 invade

-- (of an armed force or its commander) enter (a country or region) so as to subjugate or occupy it;enter (a place, situation, or sphere of activity) in large numbers, especially with intrusive effect
+- (of an armed force) enter (a country or region) so as to subjugate or occupy it;enter (a place, situation, or sphere of activity) in large numbers, especially with intrusive effect

 verb: invade, 3rd person present: invades, gerund or present participle: invading, past tense: invaded, past participle: invaded